 But over time, more businesses began transporting goods over rivers and land by trains, trucks, barges, and buses.
 Cargo still needed to be protected, so insurers began offering inland marine policies as a branch of ocean marine coverage.

-Does my business need Inland Marine insurance?
+Does my Business Need Inland Marine Insurance?

 If you’re considering Inland Marine coverage, your insurance agent can help you decide if it’s right for your business.
 Often, Inland Marine is included in a BOP

+or package and is bundled with other coverages such as crime, general liability and property.
 This material is for informational purposes only, summarizes coverages and services that may be available in a policy, and is not legal or business advice.
 Neither AmTrust Financial Services, Inc. nor any of its subsidiaries or affiliates represents or warrants that the information contained herein is appropriate or suitable for any specific business or legal purpose.
 Readers seeking resolution of specific questions should consult their business and/or legal advisors.